Disclaimer:

 When you make an offer on a property, it can be either conditional or unconditional.

 An unconditional offer has no conditions attached.
 Once the seller accepts an unconditional offer, you are legally bound to complete the purchase.
-There is no way to back out, even if you discover problems with the property or your circumstances change.
-Unconditional offers are required at auction and are sometimes used in competitive situations to make an offer more attractive to the seller.
+Auctions are generally unconditional unless changes or conditions were agreed before bidding, and unconditional offers are sometimes used in competitive situations.

 Learn more: So, You Think You are Ready to Make an Offer? and Key Clauses in the Sale & Purchase Agreement